pie6k/jquery.initialize/README.md

 It has exacly the same syntax like jQuery $elem.each function.

-The difference is that jQuery elem .each function is called only once on elements that exist on page right now.
+The difference is that jQuery elem .each function is called only once on elements that already exists on page right now.

-.initialize function will call function again on new items matching selector automatically just when they will be created by ajax or pretty much anything you can imagine to add new elements to page.
+.initialize function will do what .each function does and then it will call function again on new items matching selector automatically just when they will be created by ajax or pretty much anything you can imagine to add new elements to page.

 Simple demo - [click here](http://adampietrasiak.github.io/jquery.initialize/test.html)